hpaluch/gentoo-files/srv-profile/README.md

 # using:   [1]   default/linux/amd64/17.1 (stable) *
 # Not needed: eselect profile set 1

-# I no longer use this, but they may be useful:
+# I no longer use these, but they may be useful:
 emerge -an app-portage/cpuid2cpuflags app-misc/resolve-march-native
 # gentoo provides "euse" and other commands
 emerge -an app-portage/gentoolkit

+# NOTE: I use --update-if-installed  instead of plain --update to
+# avoid installing inused but updated packages
-emerge --ask --verbose --update --deep --newuse @world
+emerge --ask --verbose --update-if-installed --deep --newuse @world

 # Timezone stuff - UTC recommended for servers
 echo UTC > /etc/timezone
 emerge --config sys-libs/timezone-data